Frequently Asked Questions (FAQ's)

 How can I get the mark for my child when they finish this course?

-Students attending an In-Person class can leave a self-addressed stamped envelope with their teacher prior to the end of their class.
-The teacher will send out an un-official report in this envelope as soon as they finalize the course.
-Students in eLearning classes can obtain un-official reports on the last day within the course delivery system.
-Report cards will follow in late August (for July courses) or mid-September (for August courses) to the home school for DDSB/DCDSB/KPRDSB/PVNCCDSB students, or to the address provided for all others.
+Electronic report cards will follow in August (for July courses) and early-September (for August courses) to the home school for DDSB students or to the address provided for all others.
 Marks cannot be obtained through Durham Continuing Education office in August.

 How do I get the course on my transcript when I am finished?

 For students who are currently attending a Durham District School Board school, the course will automatically be added to your transcript.
-For students with the DCDSB, marks will be electronically transferred to the DCDSB for upload to student transcripts.
-For students who attend schools in the KPRDSB or PVNCDSB, reports will be emailed to your home school in August/early September and the school should add your course to your transcript (check with your school in Sept).
-Recent DDSB students will also have the course added to their transcript automatically.
+For students outside the DDSB, reports will be emailed to your home school in August/early September and the school should add your course to your transcript (check with your school in Sept).
+Recent DDSB graduates will also have the course added to their transcript automatically.

 For students participating in eLearning course through the Ontario eLearning Consortium, reports will be emailed to your home school and mailed to the address on file in PRISM at the end of August/early September.
 Please make sure you take the report card to your school to ensure they have a copy on file.